MartinMiles/awesome-sitecore/readme.md

 - [License Expiration Module 2.0](https://github.com/KayeeNL/Sitecore.License.Expiration.Module) - checks the expiration date of the Sitecore license, shows a Content Editor Warning message or/and sends an email to notify when the Sitecore license is about to expire.
 - [Sitecore.SharedSource.JohnWest](https://github.com/jammykam/Sitecore.SharedSource.JohnWest) - a collection of code samples of Sitecore protoypes from John West blog posts.
+- [BLAZOR + SITECORE](https://github.com/GoranHalvarsson/SitecoreBlazor) - allows you to run Sitecore app's client-side, also following the HELIX concept, the clean way.
+- [Sitecore.SampleMvc](https://github.com/coreyasmith/Sitecore.SampleMvc) - by default Sitecore comes with a sample site that is built on web forms and XSLT; this repository contains MVC versions of the code for the out-of-the-box Sitecore sample site.
+- [Sitecore TokenManager](https://github.com/JeffDarchuk/SCTokenManager) - a framework designed to allow any type of content to be dynamically injected into a RTE field.
+- [sxp-notifications](https://github.com/michaellwest/westco-sxp-notifications) - send browser notifications to users in Sitecore.

 ## Packaging